microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.QueryLanguage.document.md

 An example use of the query language processor is to suppress highly chatty events.
 Suppose we find that we are hashing many files and want to keep track of the count without needing file names or statuses.
-This often happens after deployment when it\'s realized that such functionality costs more than anticipated.
+This often happens after deployment when it's realized that such functionality costs more than anticipated.

 To address this, a simple aggregate function can be sent to the Dynamic